AUTHOR: BEC OF 'FOR EVERY HEN'

 So your job is to plan a memorable pre-wedding celebration for your best friend.
 The food, drinks, location and music is organised.
 You have a couple of activities up your sleeve.
 But what about the games?
 Games for the bridal shower can be anything from sweet to hilarious - meaning there's a little something to suit every bride and her shower perfectly!
 For wedding shower game inspiration, check out our favourite options below...!

-Laughter & creativity – the game that products some hilarious art work!
+Laughter & creativity – the game that produces some hilarious art work!

-How to play: First of all, you’ll have to come up with a list of wedding related words.
-For example, wedding dress, bridesmaids, first dance and romance (click here for a free bridal Pictionary words printable).
+First of all, you’ll have to come up with a list of wedding related words.
+For example, wedding dress, bridesmaids, first dance and romance.
 Once you have your list, write each word onto its own individual piece of paper.
 Fold these up and place them in a bowl.

 To play your game of bridal Pictionary, split guests into two teams.
 These teams will take it in turns to have one of their members pick a wedding related word from the bowl and attempt to draw it (all whilst their team members try to guess what the drawing is, using pictures alone!).
 Set a time limit for the drawer (such as 1 minute) to make the game even more fun!